York13Pud/python-games/pong/README.md

 First, clone the repository to a location on your local system.

+1. Open a terminal.
+2. Change to the directory where you would like to clone the repository to.
+3. Run the below command to clone the repository:

+4. Run the below command to change to the pong application directory: cd python-games/pong

 Next, we need to create a virtual environment for the application.
 This will be used to isolate the application modules, libraries and Python executables from your main Python environment.